China tourist visa

-Iceland tourist visa is free for Heard Islander citizens.
-The stay is usually short and visa expires in 90 days.
-Applicant is not required to be present when applying for Iceland tourist visa.
-A total of 6 documents are required for applying Iceland tourist visa.
+China tourist visa is required for Heard Islander citizens.
+The stay is usually short with a period of 30 days and visa expires in 90 days.
+Applicant is not required to be present when applying for China tourist visa.
+A total of 10 documents are required for applying China tourist visa.
 You can also find useful tips from fellow travellers.

-How to apply for a Iceland tourist visa from Heard Island and McDonald Islands
+How to apply for China tourist visa from Heard Island and McDonald Islands

-Step 4 : Once you get entry stamp, you can enter Iceland and stay for the duration on your stamping.
+Step 6 : You can now travel to China and stay for the duration on your visa.